UK, US or Australia – where should you study?

 Do you have a specific career path in mind?

 If you do, then the UK is the place for you!
-Programmes in the UK are very focused, meaning that your modules will be specific to your degree subject throughout your studies.
+Programs in the UK are very focused, meaning that your modules will be specific to your degree subject throughout your studies.

-Click here to find out more about the INTO programmes available in the UK and the US that will help you get to your perfect university.
+Click here to find out more about the INTO programs available in the UK, US and Australia that will help you get to your perfect university.

 How long would you like to study for?

 A standard undergraduate degree in the UK is three years – unless you’re going to university in Scotland, which is four years.
 A standard undergraduate degree all over the US, however, is four years – so you can expect a longer education at a US university.

 In Australia, a degree can last between three and four years.
 The key thing to remember is that you’ll need to take an additional year of study on a three-year degree to graduate with honors in Australia.
 This differs from the UK where many three year degrees often come with honors.

 Students from the UK typically have 13 years of schooling before they go to university, while students from many other countries, including the US, only have 12 years of schooling before university.
 That’s why UK universities often ask international students to take a pathway program first, when it isn’t always required for a US degree.

 Postgraduate degrees are generally two years in the US and Australia, but usually only one year in the UK.
 Australia also offers combined degree programs, meaning you can complete both an undergraduate and postgraduate degree in five years rather than six.